ptoulis/ri-exoplanet-detection/README.md

 ## Example 4.
 Build 99% confidence set.

 Here, we will construct a 99% confidence set for the unknown periodicity.
 The function `Build_ConfidenceSet` implements Procedure 1 in the [paper]( https://www.ptoulis.com/s/astro_main.pdf).

-The below construction is approximate and fast.
+The construction below is designed to be approximate and fast.
 In a full application we need to increase `num_samples` and the `time_budget_mins` so that inference relies on more samples.
 See paper for details.

     ci = Build_ConfidenceSet(rv, all_P, time_budget_mins = 2)